Our Services

 Helpful Resources

-Cirrhosis is progressive scarring of the liver from repeated injury due to heavy alcohol use, chronic hepatitis B or C, fatty liver linked to obesity and diabetes, autoimmune or genetic diseases, or long-term bile duct problems; early stages can be silent, while advanced disease can cause jaundice, swelling, easy bruising or bleeding, dark urine, pale stools, itching, and confusion.
+What is liver cirrhosis?
+Cirrhosis is progressive liver scarring caused by repeated injury from heavy alcohol use, chronic hepatitis B or C, fatty liver disease linked to obesity or diabetes, autoimmune or genetic conditions, or long-term bile duct problems.

 This article explains what cirrhosis of the liver is, why it happens, common symptoms, and what medically approved next steps you should consider.